-- The change in geology from Hardey Formation at such a shallow depth was unexpected, with alteration and bleaching and a number of quartz veins being observed.
+- The diorite-granodiorite was entered into at a depth 644.4 metres and the change in geology from Hardey Formation at such a shallow depth was unexpected, with alteration, bleaching and a number of quartz and pegmatitic veins now being observed.

 ASD-1 is planned for a vertical depth of +3,300m and designed to test the many rock sequences in the Pilbara Basin from surface and deep into the basement’s geology.
-These rock sequences are currently not known, or are interpreted or inferred to exist based on very sparse data that does not explain observed surface mineralisation for Diamonds, Cobalt, Zinc, Lead and Gold.
+These deeper rock sequences were interpreted or inferred to exist, based on very sparse data.
+This surface and shallow data does not explain observed surface mineralisation of diamonds, cobalt, zinc, lead and gold.